 Generally, visuals enable better and faster analysis, increased ability to spot patterns, mistakes, and trends.
 It helps to understand the story behind the empirical facts and even allows to perform some basic modelling actions (what if?).

-Data visualization can be done manually, but businesses that aspire to excel their analytical capabilities often opt for tools that can handle large levels of information and convert them into meaningful visual experiences.
+You can do data visualization manually, but businesses that aspire to excel their analytical capabilities often opt for tools that can handle large levels of information and convert them into meaningful visual experiences.

 10. Data sharing

-To break corporate silos, data must be shared.
+Data sharing can break corporate silos.
 Making information available increases its value: teams that have data within reach make informed decisions that accurately reflect information from inside and outside the organisation.

 Take the time to institute a standardized data sharing procedure across your team and other departments.
-Consider the types of data that are being collected, who might need to work with it, how to minimize risks and manage permission and restriction systems.
-In most cases a better sharing culture can be created by adopting a common data management platform.
+Consider the types of data you are collecting, who might need to work with it, how to minimize risks and manage permission and restriction systems.
+A common data management platform is a popular solution to create a better sharing culture within the organization.